[Fix] The application was unable to start correctly (0xc0000005)

 Open Scan Options of Windows Defender

-5. Click on the “Full Scan” option and then hit the button of “Scan Now”.
+5. Click on the “Full Scan” option, and then press the “Scan Now” button.

-6. Wait for a few seconds while this process gets completed and then finally check if the error gets resolved now.
+6. Wait for a few seconds while this process completes, and then finally check if the error is resolved now.

-Microsoft Security Scanner is an additional tool that you can use to test the system for any further viruses and malware because sometimes the default tool isn’t able to perform the scan properly.
-Therefore, in this step, if the issue still hasn’t been resolved, we will be using the Microsoft Security Scanner to further make sure for any issues.
+Microsoft Security Scanner is an additional tool that you can use to test the system for viruses and malware, as sometimes the default tool is unable to perform the scan properly.
+Therefore, in this step, if the issue still hasn’t been resolved, we will use the Microsoft Security Scanner to further ensure there are no issues.

 1. Launch your browser and download the Microsoft Security Scanner from here.